 Is It Appropriate To Undergo Marriage Counseling When You Want a Divorce?

 It’s absolutely appropriate!
 Just because one or both of you might be considering divorce, it doesn’t mean the marriage is a lost cause.
-If both parties are open to reconciliation and willing to put in the work, marriage counseling can be a relationship-saver, especially with a marriage-friendly counseling approach (like Well Marriage Center’s).
+If both parties are open to reconciliation and willing to put in the work, marriage counseling can be a relationship-saver, especially with a pro-relationship counseling approach (like Well Marriage Center’s).

 How Long Should Marriage Counseling Last?